adxxtya/destructure-html/README.md

 `;

-// This will return the whole html Tag with something unique
+// This will return the whole html content from the starting of the tag with a unique text
-// like an ID or unique class that only the div contains const htmlTag = findTagById(exampleHtmlData, "continueWatching") console.log(htmlTag);
+// like an unique class or other attribute that only the div contains in the whole page const htmlTag = getContentByUniqueText(html, "continueWatching") console.log(htmlTag);

-// output:  <div class="lolomoRow ltr-0" data-context="continueWatching">

-// The previous output can now be used to find the texts
-// only between the opening and closing tag

-const data = getContentBetweenTags(exampleHtmlData, htmlTag)
-console.log(data);

 // output: <div class="lolomoRow ltr-0" data-context="continueWatching"><h2
 // class="title">Continue Watching for Aditya</div><div class="aro - row
-// - header more - visible"><div><di ... div></div></div></div></div >
+// - header more - visible"><div><di ... div></div></div></div></div>

-// This can be now used with findNestedTexts() to get all the required text within
 ```

 > CDN package